 Access to Facilities by Physically Disabled Persons

 Culver-Stockton College will take the necessary steps to ensure that any qualified disabled person is neither denied the benefits or excluded from participation in any program or activity provided by the College nor denied the use of its services.
-Because the scheduling of classes and the arranging of housing may require reasonable advanced planning, physically disabled persons accepted for admission should identify themselves within two months of the start of the semester of admission and indicate the nature of accommodations they may need.
+Because the scheduling of classes and the arranging of housing may require reasonable advanced planning, disabled persons accepted for admission should identify themselves within two months of the start of the semester of admission and indicate the nature of accommodations they may need.
 Persons with disabilities occurring or manifesting after admission and before the start of or during the semester will be handled on a case by case basis.